 Using sheep for green farming

 We added Shropshire sheep to our farm as part of our environmentally-friendly farming mission.
-We use intensive rotational grazing, moving the sheep to new pastures every couple of days.
+We use intensive rotational grazing, moving the sheep to new pasture every couple of days.
 Regenerative grazing can sequester carbon in soils, improve soil’s water-holding capacity, increase soil organic matter, and increase microbial diversity.
 Theses improvements in soil health are good for our Christmas trees and for the planet.